 I’ve hinted time and again of my opinions on hippies and their antiquated counter-culture ways.
 Most times I’m just kidding.
-I’ve known some hippies in my day, one who was a Wiccan and a couple who are atheists and others who are some hybrid of the masculine/feminine psyche that defies comprehension.
+I’ve known some hippies in my day, some who have been good friends.
 Needless to say, I’ve always had conflicted feelings about that whole period in history.

 Again, like I said, I’ve known plenty of hippies and have no problem with them personally.
 I’m speaking abstractly about a movement, not specifically about a person or people.
 Like most cases like that, it’s easy to take this as a series of personal attacks.
 But I really am speaking in the detached abstract here and not trying to offend anyone.